dcernst/dcernst.github.io/teaching/mat411f17/syllabus.md

 </blockquote>

 ### Learning Management System ###
 We will make limited use of BbLearn this semester, which is Northern Arizona University's default learning management system (LMS).
 Most course content (e.g., syllabus, course notes, homework, etc.) will be housed here on our [course webpage]({{site.baseurl}}/teaching/mat411f17/) that lives outside of BbLearn.
 I suggest you bookmark this page.
-The only thing I will use BbLearn for is to communicate grades.
+The only thing I will use BbLearn for is to occasionally communicate grades.

 ### Homework ###
 You are allowed and encouraged to work together on homework.
 However, each student is expected to turn in his or her own work.
 In general, late homework will *not* be accepted.
 However, you are allowed to turn in three late homework assignments with no questions asked.
 Unless you have made arrangements in advance with me, homework turned in after class will be considered late.
 When doing your homework, I encourage you to use the Elements of Style for Proofs (see Appendix B of the [course notes]({{site.baseurl}}/teaching/mat411f17/materials/) as a reference.
 Your overall homework grade will be worth 14% of your final grade.